Warnings for Drizalma Sprinkle

 Severe Skin Reactions

-Severe skin reactions, including erythema multiforme and Stevens-Johnson Syndrome (SJS), can occur with duloxetine.
+Severe skin reactions, including erythema multiforme and Stevens-Johnson Syndrome (SJS), can occur with DRIZALMA SPRINKLE.
 The reporting rate of SJS associated with duloxetine use exceeds the general population background incidence rate for this serious skin reaction (1 to 2 cases per million person years).
 The reporting rate is generally accepted to be an underestimate due to underreporting.

-DRIZALMA Sprinkle should be discontinued at the first appearance of blisters, peeling rash, mucosal erosions, or any other sign of hypersensitivity if no other etiology can be identified.
+DRIZALMA SPRINKLE should be discontinued at the first appearance of blisters, peeling rash, mucosal erosions, or any other sign of hypersensitivity if no other etiology can be identified.

 Discontinuation Syndrome